Mood Boards for Better Websites

 Resources for Mood Boards

 • Milanote is a great resource for research and organizing your inspiration.
-It’s like a virtual wall that you could pin things on.
+It’s like a virtual wall that you can pin things on.
 The boards are infinite in size, accessible from anywhere, and remain active after the project is over.

 • Mural is a tool that’s not built exclusively for designers.
 It can be used by project leads, developers, educators, and managers as a tool to collaborate and share ideas.
-It’s great for agile, lean, and design thinking methodologies.
+It’s great for agile, lean, and design-thinking methodologies.

 Conclusion